How to Make Japanese Oil Noodles with Taberu Rayu

-When you hear Japanese oil noodles, you might suppose that the noodle dish is greasy or oily.
-But what I introduce here, “Abura Soba (油そば)”, literally meaning “oil noodles” in Japanese, is not oily but a savory, delicious noodle dish.
+When you hear Japanese oil noodles, you might think that the dish is greasy or oily.
+But what I introduce here, “Abura Soba (油そば)”, literally meaning “oil noodles” in Japanese, is not oily but rather a savory, delicious noodle dish.

 Abura Soba (油そば)

-In Japan, Abura Soba is available in instant noodles form and currently comes in a number of products, including what I bought today, this Sanyo Shokuhin’s instant Abura Soba noodle featuring Momoya’s Taberu Rayu.
+In Japan, Abura Soba is available in instant noodles form and currently comes in a number of products, including this Sanyo Shokuhin’s instant Abura Soba featuring Momoya’s Taberu Rayu.

-“Taberu Rayu (食べるラー油: chili oil for eating)” is a relatively new type of Japanese chili oil that typically contains crunchy fried garlic and onions, which became a fad in 2009 in Japan thanks to the Momoya’s Taberu Rayu “辛そうで辛くない少し辛いラー油”.
+“Taberu Rayu (食べるラー油: chili oil for eating)” is a relatively new type of Japanese chili oil typically containing crunchy fried garlic and onions.

-The Japanese garlic chili oil is very savory with little spicy taste and goes well with almost any dish, which includes noodle dishes, like Abura Soba and pasta dishes.
+The Taberu Rayu is a not spicy, very savory garlic chili oil that goes well with almost any dish, including noodle dishes, like Abura Soba and pasta dishes.

-Instant Abura Soba is usually cooked like this, and the base sauce and toppings of this Sanyo’s instant Abura Soba include Taberu Rayu.
-This Abura Soba noodle featuring the Japanese chili oil with crunchy fried garlic was so good, really aromatic and savory.
+Instant Abura Soba is usually cooked like this, and the base sauce and toppings of this one actually use Taberu Rayu.

-How to Make Japanese Oil Noodles using Taberu Rayu
+How to Make Oil Noodles using Taberu Rayu

-I know it is difficult to get instant Abura Soba like this in countries outside of Japan, but for those who want to try the Japanese oil noodle with Taberu Rayu garlic chili oil, last let me introduce some tips.
+I know that it’s difficult to get instant Abura Soba like this outside of Japan.
+But for those of you who somehow want to give it a try with Taberu Rayu, here let me share some tips.

-The Japanese chili oil with crunch fried garlic will work well with any kind of Abura Soba and other noodles.
+The Japanese chili oil with crunchy fried garlic Taberu Rayu will make a great pair with any Abura Soba noodle!